jcon321/jcon321.github.io/_posts/2023-07-25-gitlab-cicd-docker.markdown

 date:   2023-07-25 20:19:55 -0400
 ---

 GitLab is a great alternative to GitHub, especially if your prefer to host yourself.
 GitLab comes with an easy to use, but powerful CI/CD pipeline process.
-We'll use it to fetch, build, and deploy a docker container via GitLab Runner.
+We'll use it to fetch, build, and deploy a Docker container via GitLab Runner.

 ## Environment
-- Ubuntu Server OS, within VirtualBox.
+- Ubuntu 20.04 Server OS, within VirtualBox.
 GitLab is a behemoth, so we'll test out its capabilities on a local virtual machine.
-Current settings are 4 CPU(s) amd 8GB of memory.
+Current settings are 4 CPU(s), 8GB of memory, and 20GB of space.

 ## GitLab Installation